 ‘A really great piece of theatrical social commentary’ – Vice

-This double bill is part of the Knotty festival of performance taking place from 6-9 June 2019.
+This double bill was part of the Knotty festival of performance that took place from 6-9 June 2019.

 More about the artists